Humayun1318/pet-adoption-web/readme.md

 - **Backend Integration**: Introduce a backend to handle pet data securely and allow user registrations.

 ## Acknowledgments

-- **Font Awesome**: For providing free icons used in the website’s UI.
+- **Thanks to the**: Programming Hero API for providing the pet data API.
 - **Tailwind CSS**: For the utility-first CSS framework that made styling fast and efficient.
-- **OpenAPI**: For providing the data API for pets and categories.

-## License
-This project is open-source and available under the [MIT License](LICENSE).
+- **Thanks to**: [Font Awesome](https://fontawesome.com/icons/) for the free icons used in the project.

 ---